Use this page to find essential information about credit reports and credit reporting agencies.

 When you apply for credit, potential lenders will want to find out whether you will be able to repay the debt.

-In addition to the information on your application, one tool they will use to decide whether or not you are a reliable borrower is your credit report.
+In addition to the information on your application, one tool they will use to decide whether you are a reliable borrower is your credit report.

 The credit report is provided by credit reporting agencies such as Experian and Equifax, who collect details from financial providers to assess your credit rating.